nmwsharp/potpourri3d/README.md

 # potpourri3d

-A Python library of various algorithms and utilities for 3D triangle meshes and point clouds.
+A Python library of various algorithms and utilities for 3D polygon meshes and point clouds.
 Managed by [Nicholas Sharp](https://nmwsharp.com), with new tools added lazily as needed.
 Currently, mainly bindings to C++ tools from [geometry-central](http://geometry-central.net/).

 `pip install potpourri3d`

 The blend includes:
 - Mesh and point cloud reading/writing to a few file formats
-- Use **heat methods** to compute distance, parallel transport, logarithmic maps, and more
+- Use **heat methods** to compute unsigned and signed distances, parallel transport, logarithmic maps, and more
 - Computing geodesic polylines along surface via edge flips
 - More!